Life sentence affirmed for man who wore ghillie suit during Muskogee County murder

 The majority members of the court also rejected McDaniel’s other grounds for a new trial, including one dealing with the use of a polygraph examination as evidence.
 While the OCCA noted that the prosecutor used the polygraph results as evidence to prove the credibility of a witness, the majority opinion said the error was harmless.
 “Our review of McDaniel’s trial leaves us with no reasonable doubt that the jury would have reached a different verdict without the polygraph evidence,” the majority wrote.
 However, fellow OCCA Judge William Musseman, in a dissenting opinion, wrote that he would have ordered a new trial in the case due to the mention of polygraph test results during the trial.
 “This Court largely has recognized admission of polygraph examinations in a criminal trial was error in the early 1950s,” Musseman wrote, noting that they have been held inadmissible “for any purpose” in state courts since 1975.
 McDaniel’s trial attorney also did not object to mention of the polygraph test, but rather tried to use the results for defense purposes, according to court records.
 “Both the polygraph examination and results were so woven into the fabric of the trial that it undoubtedly materially impacted the jury’s deliberation,” Musseman wrote.

-The U.S. Attorney’s Office dropped charges against McDaniel Jan.
+The U.S. Attorney’s Office dropped charges against McDaniel on Jan.
 5, records show.

 McGirt v.
 Oklahoma: Supreme Court decision and aftermath